crypt - password hashing function

 Upon successful completion, crypt() returns a pointer to the encoded string.
 Otherwise it returns a null pointer and sets errno to indicate the error.

 The return value points to static data that is overwritten by each call.
+The return value is at most CRYPT_MAXCIPHERTEXTLEN characters long.

 The crypt() function will fail if: